FlytoTheSpace/everythingatonce/markdown/maths/calculus/derivative.md

 ### Langrange's Notation

-The functions are suffixed with a quote `'`, and the `n` count of quotes suffixed represented `n`'th Deriavative
+The functions are suffixed with a quote `'`, and the `n` count of quotes suffixed represented `n`'th Derivative

 $$
 f'(x)
 $$
-2nd Deriavative:
+2nd Derivative:
 $$
 f''(x)
 $$